timotheuzi/gangwar/README.md

-# The Pimp Wars Are Upon Us
+# The Gang Wars Are Upon Us

 Set in a dypstopian present, this is a gritty, text-based drug dealing and gang warfare simulation game built with Flask and SocketIO.
 Build your criminal empire, deal drugs, fight rival gangs, and survive the streets in this intense urban warfare experience.